Amazingren/Point-CMAE/README.md

 ```

 ### Fine-tuning on downstream tasks
-We finetune our Point-CMAE on 5 downstream tasks: Classfication on ModelNet40, Few-shot learning on ModelNet40, Transfer learning on ScanObjectNN, Part segmentation on ShapeNetPart, and Object detection on ScanNetV2.
+We finetune our Point-CMAE on 5 downstream tasks: Classfication on ModelNet40, Few-shot learning on ModelNet40, Transfer learning on ScanObjectNN, Part segmentation on ShapeNetPart.

 #### ModelNet40
 To finetune a pre-trained Point-CMAE model on ModelNet40, simply run: